sjentsch/lsjDocs/Ch07/Ch07_Probability_3.rst

 Like I said, these days I always wear exactly one pair of trousers so my trousers satisfy this constraint.
 Similarly, the set of all possible events is called a **sample space**.
-Granted, some people would call it a “wardrobe”, but that’s because they’re refusing to think about my trousers in probabilistic terms.
+Granted, some people would call it a “wardrobe”, but that is because they are refusing to think about my trousers in probabilistic terms.
 Sad.

 Okay, now that we have a sample space (a wardrobe), which is built from